-The Board may amend, alter, suspend, discontinue, or terminate the Amended and Restated 2012 SOP or the Committee's authority to grant Awards without the consent of stockholders or participants or beneficiaries, except that shareholder approval must be obtained for any amendment or alteration if such approval is required by law or regulation or under the rules of any stock exchange or quotation system on which Shares may then be listed or quoted; provided that, except as otherwise permitted by the Amended and Restated 2012 SOP or an Award agreement, without the consent of an affected participant, no such Board action may materially and adversely affect the rights of such participant under the terms of any previously granted and outstanding Award.
-The Committee may waive any conditions or rights under, or amend, alter, suspend, discontinue or terminate any Award theretofore granted and any Award agreement relating thereto, except as otherwise provided in the Amended and Restated 2012 SOP; provided that, except as otherwise permitted by the Amended and Restated 2012 SOP or Award agreement, without the consent of an affected participant, no such Committee or the Board action may materially and adversely affect the rights of such participant under terms of such Award.
-The Amended and Restated 2012 SOP will terminate at the earliest of (i) such time as no Shares remain available for issuance under the Amended and Restated 2012 SOP, (ii) termination of the Amended and Restated 2012 SOP will remain in effect until they have been exercised or terminated, or have expired.
+The Board may amend, alter, suspend, discontinue, or terminate the 2019 Stock Incentive Plan or the Committee's authority to grant Awards without the consent of stockholders or participants or beneficiaries, except that stockholder approval must be obtained for any amendment or alteration if such approval is required by law or regulation or under the rules of any stock exchange or quotation system on which Shares may then be listed or quoted; provided that, except as otherwise permitted by the 2019 Stock Incentive Plan or an Award agreement, without the consent of an affected participant, no such Board action may materially and adversely affect the rights of such participant under the terms of any previously granted and outstanding Award.
+The Committee may waive any conditions or rights under, or amend, alter, suspend, discontinue or terminate any Award theretofore granted and any Award agreement relating thereto, except as otherwise provided in the 2019 Stock Incentive Plan; provided that, except as otherwise permitted by the 2019 Stock Incentive Plan or Award agreement, without the consent of an affected participant, no such Committee or the Board action may materially and adversely affect the rights of such participant under terms of such Award.
+The 2019 Stock Incentive Plan will terminate at the earliest of (i) such time as no Shares remain available for issuance under the 2019 Stock Incentive Plan, (ii) termination of the 2019 Stock Incentive Plan by the Board, or (iii) the tenth anniversary of the effective date of the 2019 Stock Incentive Plan.
+Awards outstanding upon expiration of the 2019 Stock Incentive Plan will remain in effect until they have been exercised or terminated, or have expired.